 Ethernet cable jacket rating

-Depending on the location, there are different types of cable jackets based on the material.
+Depending on the location, different types of cable jackets are based on the material.

 CMR-rated cables: In these CM-rated cables, R stands for the riser M only; these cables are used as riser cables rather than patch cables, i.e., these cables run through the top or bottom of the walls or basement to the upper floor.